mengwong/language-typescript/README.md

 ## UNMAINTAINED

+### language-typescript

+Haskell library for working with TypeScript Definition files

+### TODO

+Extend to work with .ts files generally

+Turn this into an input for pandoc

+## History

-forked by mengwong to fix some bugs induced by Haskell upgrading
+forked by mengwong to fix some bit rot induced by Haskell upgrading

     language-typescript> configure (lib)
     language-typescript> Configuring language-typescript-0.0.4...